 Be brave with your choices

-Don’t rush into moving to a bigger city if you’re not in one; spend a year learning about the craft.
-You might love it or hate it — it’s better to be certain before committing to anything.
+Don’t rush into moving to a bigger city if you’re not in one.
+Spend a year learning about the craft.
+You might love it or hate it; it’s better to be certain before committing to anything.

 When it comes to funding your career, it’s perfectly fine to pay for a headshot and join an acting class but that is where you should draw a line at the beginning.
-Unless, of course, your previous occupation made you a very wealthy person; in that case this will probably not apply to you.
+Unless, of course, your previous occupation made you a very wealthy person.
+In that case this will probably not apply to you.

-The bottom line is that if acting is something you’re passionate about and love doing, go and do it.
-Join your local community theatre, do some plays and student films.
+We have plenty of advice on how to start an acting career all over this website.
+Explore those options.
+Join your local community theatre, do some plays and student films, try an acting class.
 Get your feet wet and see how you like it.